Skip to main content

 While not directly sleep-inducing, other peptides can support overall physiological balance, which indirectly contributes to better sleep.
 PT-141, for instance, is utilized for sexual health, and addressing such aspects of well-being can reduce stress and improve psychological comfort, thereby aiding sleep.
 Pentadeca Arginate (PDA) supports tissue repair, healing, and inflammation reduction.
 By mitigating systemic inflammation and promoting cellular recovery, PDA can alleviate physical discomfort that might otherwise disrupt sleep.

-These represent a sophisticated approach to supporting your body’s intrinsic capacity for health.
+These clinical protocols represent a sophisticated approach to supporting your body’s intrinsic capacity for health.
 They are administered with precision, guided by clinical assessment and ongoing monitoring, ensuring that the interventions align with your unique physiological needs and wellness objectives.

 Common Hormonal Therapies and Their Sleep-Related Benefits